filiph/filiphnet/src/text/pages/Making my 1970s renderer multi-threaded.md

 Here's how:

 - When the widget that renders 3D (I call it `Retro3D`) is added to the Flutter widget tree, it first loads the bytes of the 3D file from assets. (`AssetBundle` is not available outside the main isolate, AFAIK.)
-- Then it constructs an `IsolateRenderer` and asks it to `initialize()` with the file bytes and some initial, immutable information about the scene.
+- Then it constructs an `IsolateRenderer` (a completely custom class) and asks it to `initialize()` with the file bytes and some initial, immutable information about the scene.
 - The `IsolateRenderer` spawns the worker isolate and sends the data over with the initial message.
 It then starts waiting for messages from the worker isolate.
 - Inside the worker isolate, the bytes of the 3D file are parsed into a 3D scene.
 - The worker isolate counts the number of vertices and faces in the scene.
 This informs the size of arrays that will be needed for the draw calls.
 (For example, for `n` vertices, you need a `Float32List` of `n*2` elements — two 2D coordinates per each vertex.
 Similarly, for `m` triangles, you need an `Int32List` of `m*3` elements — one ARGB color for each point on the triangle.)